InteropEvents/add-ins-workshop/module1/module1.md

-# Module 1: Office.js for Word
+# Module 1: Word API

-In this module, you will add Office.js code specific to Word.
+In this module, you will add javascript code specific to Word API for Office Add-ins.
 This code will add a content control to a selection in the Word edit session for a document.
 That content control is named with a binding ID and can then be the target of navigation to find it again.

 ## API's Used In This Module